tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 Everyone except Pedro.

 "Pedro?"
 I whispered.
-His sleeping bag was empty.
+His sleeping bag was thrown open like he'd gotten up in a hurry.

 That's when I heard it.
 A grinding sound, like stone scraping against stone, coming from under the tarp.
 Slow, deliberate, like something heavy being moved by something that didn't care about making noise.